 This system applies to several common income types in the UK: employment earnings through PAYE, interest on savings, dividends, rental income paid to non-resident landlords, and gift aid donations to charities.
 Understanding how TDS works helps you avoid overpaying tax and ensures you claim back what you are owed.

-As ICAEW qualified accountants, we deal with TDS regularly across our client base.
+We deal with TDS regularly across our client base.
 This guide explains the key areas where tax deducted at source affects UK taxpayers, what your obligations are, and when you can reclaim.

 How Tax Deducted at Source Works on Employment Income